Subramanian Swamy: Early politics

-During Emergency (1975 – 1977)
+During the Emergency (1975–1977)

 During the period of the Emergency, he fled to the United States, seeking haven with an Indian businessman in Michigan who had become the spokesperson of the opposition in the United States.
 In 1976, when the Emergency was still in force and an arrest warrant had been issued in his name, Swamy came to Parliament to attend the session and managed to escape India after the session was adjourned.
 This act of defiance was well received in the eyes of opposition parties.

 In Janata Party

 In 1981, he along with Harish Rawat and 13 others led first pilgrimage to Kailash–Manasarovar after 1962 Sino-Indian War.
 In 1984, Swamy stated his opinion that Janata Party should focus on organisational levels of the party.
 In February 1984, he filed his nomination for Janata Party President against Chandra Shekhar, but lost.
 In the same year, 1984, Swamy was expelled from Janata Party after he levelled allegations against Chandra Shekhar that Shekhar had manipulated the Janata Party presidency election.
 Subsequently, he joined Lok Dal, party of former Prime Minister Charan Singh.
 He fought 1984 Lok Sabha election from Mumbai North East Lok Sabha constituency on Lok Dal ticket, but lost.

 In May 1988, Lok Dal (A) was merged with Janata Party with Ajit Singh as its president and Swamy became general secretary of Janata Party.
 Later in October 1988, Janata Dal was formed by merging major opposition parties with Janata Party one of its constituent.
 But Swamy along with Indubhai Patel, H. D. Deve Gowda, Syed Shahabuddin, Sarojini Mahishi refused to accept the merger of Janata Party into Janata Dal and remained in Janata Party.
+In December 1990, he was elected as president of Janata Party by Central Parliamentary Board.